logikum/md-doc-site/contents/1.0/index.md

 # Markdown site engine

 This site is the documentation of the `md-site-engine` Node.js module.
-It generates static HTML pages from markdown files.
+The module can be used to build and run web sites by generating static HTML pages from markdown files.
 It requires Node.js version 0.10 or newer.
 Features:

 * supports multiple languages
 * supports multiple layouts